webpack/webpack-cli/OPTIONS.md

   --output-chunk-load-timeout <value>                                                Number of milliseconds before chunk request expires.
   --output-chunk-loading <value>                                                     The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
   --output-chunk-loading-global <value>                                              The global variable used by webpack for loading of chunks.
+  --output-clean                                                                     Clean the output directory before emit.
+  --no-output-clean                                                                  Negative 'output-clean' option.
+  --output-clean-dry                                                                 Log the assets that should be removed instead of deleting them.
+  --no-output-clean-dry                                                              Negative 'output-clean-dry' option.
+  --output-clean-keep <value>                                                        Keep these assets.
   --output-compare-before-emit                                                       Check if to be emitted file already exists and have the same content before writing to output filesystem.
   --no-output-compare-before-emit                                                    Negative 'output-compare-before-emit' option.
   --output-cross-origin-loading <value>                                              This option enables cross-origin loading of chunks.